 Pamper your ‘maids with a trip to the spa before your wedding.
 The Canyon Ranch SpaClub at The Venetian and Spa Costa del Sur at South Point are two favorites, so your ‘maids will be relaxed and ready for the events ahead.
 Afterwards, treat them to lunch and shopping at the famed Forum Shops at Caesars.

 The fabulous weather in the Vegas area makes it an ideal spot for outdoor activities, from golf to hiking, extreme sports, and more.
 Our recommendation?
-Spend your wedding morning playing a round of golf at Bali Hai Golf Course or the Wynn to relax those nerves.
+Spend your wedding morning playing a round of golf at Bali Hai Golf Course.
 Or, rev up your engines with an outing to the newest racetrack in the area, SPEEDVEGAS, where the guys can race luxury cars like Corvettes, Porsches, and more (seriously!).

 Your Tween Niece and Nephew